 Rachel Chernos Lin

 She has also been outspoken on the issue of the TDSB budget, expressing concern that this year’s budget has only temporarily put off the inevitable cuts demanded by an underfunded and strained system.
-Chernos Lin has also advocated for a more inclusive school environment.
-She voted this summer in favour of a TDSB report that recommended adding anti-Palestinian racism to the board’s anti-racism strategy; however, she had initially introduced a failed motion to send back the report asking for a clearer definition of anti-Palestinian racism, saying that the unclear definition had “caused fear” among some, including Jewish community members.
+Chernos Lin has also been at the forefront of conversations regarding inclusion in schools.
+She voted this summer in favour of a TDSB report that recommended adding anti-Palestinian racism to the board’s anti-racism strategy; however, she had initially introduced a failed motion to send back the report, asking for a clearer definition of anti-Palestinian racism.
+She separately introduced a successful amendment asking staff to acknowledge a recent rise in antisemitism and a resultant need for action in the report, and to centre “student belonging for all students.”
+In a June 2024 CBC interview she said the lack of a definition had “caused fear” among some, including Jewish community members.

-Chernos Lin’s current campaign for city council has received endorsements from the Liberal MPP and MP for Don Valley West, Stephanie Bowman and Rob Oliphant, as well as Toronto Deputy Mayor Jennifer McKelvie.
-Chernos Lin confirmed in an email to The Local that she has also been endorsed by former Ontario premier and Liberal MPP for the ward, Kathleen Wynne (whose partner is chair of the Chernos Lin campaign’s fundraising efforts).
+Chernos Lin’s current campaign for city council has received endorsements from the Liberal MPP and MP for Don Valley West, Stephanie Bowman and Rob Oliphant, as well as Toronto Deputy Mayors Jennifer McKelvie and Mike Colle, as well as city councillors Josh Matlow and Shelley Carroll.
+She has also been endorsed by former Ontario premier and Liberal MPP for the ward, Kathleen Wynne, whose partner is chair of the Chernos Lin campaign’s fundraising efforts.

 Habiba Desai

-Biography: Habiba Desai is a frequent city council candidate, previously having run for mayor in 2023, when she finished with fewer than 200 votes, for Ward 24—Scarborough-Guildwood city councillor in 2022, and as an independent candidate for Toronto-Danforth in the 2021 federal election.
-According to her LinkedIn, Desai has a background in international development and is self-employed.
+Biography: According to her LinkedIn, Desai has a background in international development and is the founder and sole employee of B-Love Consulting, a management consultancy.
+Desai is a frequent city council candidate, previously having run for mayor in 2023, when she finished with fewer than 200 votes, for Ward 24—Scarborough-Guildwood city councillor in 2022, and as an independent candidate for Toronto-Danforth in the 2021 federal election.
 In 2022, she appeared to have helped her mother run as one of two candidates for trustee in the French-language secular school board, Viamonde.
-That election was subsequently voided because the City Clerk deemed both candidates were ineligible for the role, although Desai’s mother disputed this.
+That election stirred controversy because neither candidate spoke French, and was subsequently voided as one candidate was found to be ineligible for the role.
+(As per municipal law, if a candidate’s ineligibility results in an uncontested race, the election is voided and a by-election is held to fill the role at a later date.
+In an email to The Local, Desai said her mother expressed that she should have been declared the winner by default.)

 Platform: Desai is an outspoken advocate for the police, and her platform proposes a salary increase of $41,000 and a housing subsidy of $50,000 for every police officer in order to improve recruitment and retention.
-Desai also wishes to station police officers in high schools to lead clubs and sports teams.
-She wants to build an athletics facility in the ward, funded by the revenue from high-profile celebrity fight nights.
-She also proposes making the TTC free as part of an agreement with Metrolinx, though she does not elaborate on how this would be funded.
+Desai also wishes to station police officers in high schools to lead clubs and sports teams, and create a women-only police station and adjoining emergency room to handle cases of gender-based and domestic violence.
+She proposed a community safety initiative called “Paw Patrol,” which would see a team of volunteers and dogs patrol schools, restaurants and shopping centres.
+She additionally wants to build an athletics facility in the ward, funded by the revenue from high-profile celebrity fight nights, and wants to lobby for Elon Musk to purchase the Ontario Science Centre and turn it into the Elon Musk Space and Science Centre, a site for education and innovation.
+She proposes making the TTC free for residents of Thorncliffe Park as part of a Community Benefits Agreement with Infrastructure Ontario and Metrolinx.

 Anthony Furey